usnistgov/dioptra/docs/source/user-guide/custom-task-plugins.rst

        return result

-To access the builtin task from a given example, users will need to call the plugin-task using the following notation in their flow pipeline.
+To access the built-in task from a given example, users will need to call the plugin-task using the following notation in their flow pipeline.
 Note that we assumed these new tasks have been saved in a module named ``ops.py`` under the `data` task plugins directory:

 .. code-block:: python

-   from mitre.securingai import pyplugs
+   from dioptra import pyplugs
    ...
    def custom_flow() -> Flow:
        ...
        // Call new builtin task.
        result = pyplugs.call_task(
-           "securingai_builtins.data",
+           "dioptra_builtins.data",
            "ops",
            "add_values",
            x=input_x,